-In this work, we provided quantum mechanical insights to charge- and magnetic-ordering mechanisms in Ca$_2$FeMnO$_6$.
-The CD in the LT phase plays a critical role in mediating such ordering arising from Jahn-Teller distortion, which is induced by the partial localization of O$-2p$ ligand holes at alternate Fe sites that creates Jahn-Teller distortion, which results into metal to semiconductor transition.
-Tight-binding model Hamiltonian and Monte Carlo techniques performed to explain the correlation between charge transfer and metal-insulator transformation by including finite temperature effect in CFMO.
-We show that the inter-site interaction parameter, responsible for charge transfer between Fe$_1$ and Fe$_2$, is much smaller compare to the Fe$-$O. Our study suggests that self-hole doped correlated metals can trigger a metal-to-insulator transition by $n-$type doping into a self-hole doped insulator as doping makes the charge-transfer energy positive, and this can lead to symmetry lowering transitions, which can be modeled in other class of perovskites by composition, pressure or stoichiometry modulations.
-Notably, controlling the amount of the ligand-hole is the key- factor in controlling MIT even in correlated metals, where band-gap is fundamentally controlled by the strength of the charge-transfer energy close to the MIT, and not by the Mott-Hubbard interactions as originally thought for Mottronics applications.
+In summary, we offer deep microscopic insights into the charge- and magnetic-ordering mechanisms in Ca$_2$FeMnO$_6$.
+The CD in the LT phase plays a critical role in mediating such ordering arising from Jahn-Teller distortion, which is induced by the partial localization of O$-2p$ ligand holes at alternate Fe sites.
+This eventually leads to an unusual charge transfer band gap.
+The temperature-dependent Monte-Carlo simulations further show the correlation between the charge transfer gap and MIT.
+We show that the inter-site interaction, responsible for charge transfer between Fe$_1$ and Fe$_2$, is much more than the Fe$-$O interaction.
+Our simulation suggests that self-hole doping is highly likely to trigger such a transition in CFMO.
+Interestingly, this is yet another unique system in which the amount of ligand-hole is a key factor controlling MIT, where band-gap is fundamentally controlled by the strength of the charge-transfer energy close to the MIT, and not by the Mott-Hubbard interactions as originally thought for Mottronics applications.
 Such charge disproportionation and MIT can, in principle, originate via composition, pressure and/or stoichiometry modulations in other perovskite classes as well.

 {\it Acknowledgement:~} A.A. acknowledges DST-SERB (Grant No. CRG/2019/002050) for funding to support this research.
 HB acknowledges computing support from Odyssey and Sulis HPC clusters.
-This work was supported by the U.S. Department of Energy (DOE) Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
-Research was performed at Iowa State University and Ames Laboratory, which is operated by ISU for the U.S. DOE under contract DE-AC02-07CH11358.
+This work was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
+The research is performed at the Ames Laboratory, which is operated for the U.S. DOE by Iowa State University under contract DE-AC02-07CH11358.